oliverdelancey/clapfn/README.md

 `clapfn` is an easy-to-use **C**ommand **L**ine **A**rgument **P**arser **F**or **N**im.

 Please contact me if you have any issues using this library.
-I am willing to continue mantaining this library; I haven't made any commits lately simply because this project seems to be stable.
+This library is actively maintained and supported; I haven't made any commits lately simply because this project seems to be stable.
 But feel free to contact me via an issue, and I will see what I can do!